 If we make abortion legal, won’t people have them even when they shouldn’t/use abortion as contraception?

-Stats from the UK show that the majority of women who chose abortion were using contraception at the time the became pregnant.
-However we need to be mindful that no type of contraception is 100% effective and some types are not suitable for every woman.
+Stats from the UK show that the majority of people who chose abortion were using contraception at the time the became pregnant.
+However we need to be mindful that no type of contraception is 100% effective and some types are not suitable for everyone.

-Scientific research published earlier this year found that decriminalising abortion hasn’t been shown to increase abortion rates.
+Scientific research has found that legalising abortion hasn’t been shown to increase abortion rates.
 In France and Spain, minor increases in abortion rates happened for two to three years after it was legalised, but this was probably explained by the fact that secret abortions are always underreported.
 Since then, rates have dropped, and Portugal, where abortion is legal and widely available, has one of the lowest abortion rates in the world.